nrobinson2000/blog/pages/sparkbot.md

 ## Planning
 My [finished timeline](https://docs.google.com/document/d/1ECvW88TkWGvGFmdw64F-xl0qW6fytZt4299X66oWscc/edit) can be found on Google Drive.
-## Todo list
-* #### Finish writing firmware
->I have almost finished writing my code for my robot, and my C++ library is nearly completed.
-I aim to have my code in a production ready state by the end of December.

-* #### Finish designing my PCB and buy all of the components I need
->I am also very close to finishing my PCB.
-I may need to make another order so that I can have all of the improvements of my latest design.
-I also have all of the parts that I need, assuming I am only building two SparkBots.
-I am almost finished with this step.

-* #### Design, finish and 3D print body parts
->I need make the 3D models for my robot to put its parts inside, and give it its body.
-I hope to have these done and 3D printed by mid February.

-* #### Finish first fully working prototype
->I want to have a fully working final robot by late February.
-I will need to get all of my designs right.

-* #### Make a second robot
->After I have one final robot, I will quickly assemble another so that I will have two robots when I present my project.

-* #### Develop a website for sharing projects, designs and code, and develop an app for controlling and monitoring robots
->After I am done making my robot(s), I will create a website for people to share code and designs, and an app for me to monitor and control my robots.

-* #### Write a user manual and quick start guide
->I want to write a proper documentation for my robot.
-I will make an online documentation as well as a paper documentation to have when I present my project.

-* #### Write my reflection

-> I need to write my reflection and talk about the following topics:

->* Why I am using GitHub over Google Drive.

->* Why I made my own PCB over using a breadboard.

->* Why I made my own website over the standard template.

->* Challenges.
-PWMS, PCB, 3D Models

 ## Hardware
 My project uses many components and several custom designed PCBs.
 I have made several versions of the main PCB, each one with fixes and corrections from the last.
 Below is a representational image of the PCB, and an image of the Photon pins used by the PCB.